dipcoat-image/finitedepth/doc/source/guide/analyze-runtime.rst

     **NOT FOR DIRECT USE.** This argument is for experiment instance to quickly construct coating layer instances, which is described in the next section.
+If not passed, the coating layer instance automatically finds the template location using template matching.

 :meth:`~CoatingLayerBase.draw` method returns visualized result which can be controlled by :attr:`~CoatingLayerBase.draw_options` and